The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 For more shoe care and fit tips, check out this resource!

 Barefoot shoes are meant to be functional, and for many people that means they need to withstand wet conditions.
-You can find a list of waterproof and water resistant barefoot shoes here, and there are several ways to waterproof shoes yourself.
+While you can buy waterproof and water resistant barefoot shoes, I find it very useful to have some waterproofing agents on hand because all waterproofing technology fails at some point.

-- Sno Seal – Very effective, but DEFINITELY changes the leather (unless you are dealing with a glossy black to begin with).
-Watch me demonstrating how to use Sno Seal here.
+- Sno Seal – Very effective, but definitely changes the leather (unless you are dealing with a very glossy finished leather to begin with).

 Additional Waterproofing Hacks:

-- Neos Overshoe – This overshoe can be worn directly over your shoes to make them waterproof and slip-resistant.
+- Neos Overshoe – This overshoe can be worn directly over your shoes to make them waterproof and slip-resistant (this is just one retailer, so you can search around to find your size).

 Many shoes made of natural materials can stretch and conform to your foot over time.
 My rule of thumb is that if the shoe generally matches my foot shape and is only a little snug then it’s likely to become a good fit with a bit of work.
 If it’s shaped like an almond (with a pointed toe), if my toes are curling up at the edges, or if it feels really tight then I don’t waste my time trying to stretch.
 Here are my two favorite ways to stretch my shoes: